pedrobvferreira/movie-api/README.md

 ---------------------
 ## Extras
-To put running containers with Docker, we need to do the following
+To put running the app in containers with Docker, we need to do the following

 1. Building the containers
 ```bash